Paul McBride: Death

 On 4 March 2012 McBride died in his sleep while in Pakistan.
 He was visiting Pakistan on business with fellow lawyer Aamer Anwar.
 His body was discovered in a hotel room in the city Lahore by Anwar, who said later that McBride had been unwell during the trip.
 A post-mortem examination carried out on McBride has found that there were no suspicious circumstances surrounding his death.
 The post-mortem was carried out at the Mayo Hospital in Lahore, Pakistan.
-His Requiem Mass was held in St Aloysius's Church, Garnethill, Glasgow, and many prominent figures in Scottish public life attended, including First Minister Alex Salmond, and Neil Lennon, then manager of Celtic FC, who was a pall bearer.
+His Requiem Mass was held in St Aloysius' Church, Garnethill, Glasgow, and many prominent figures in Scottish public life attended, including First Minister Alex Salmond, and Neil Lennon, then manager of Celtic FC, who was a pall bearer.
 He was buried in St Conval's, Barrhead.